Ask Soundly

 Demant hearing aids and headquarters.

-Demant is the only company globally that covers all areas of hearing healthcare, from hearing devices and hearing implants to diagnostic equipment and professional hearing care.
-Demant's top brands include Oticon, Philips (at Costco), and Sonic.
-Demant also owns the popular hearing health site HealthyHearing.com.
+Demant is the only company globally that covers all areas of hearing healthcare.
+Not just hearing devices—they make hearing implants, diagnostic equipment, and run professional hearing care services.
+They also own the popular hearing health site HealthyHearing.com.

 #3.
-WS Audiology - Maker of Widex, Signia and Rexton
+WS Audiology - Maker of Sony, Widex, Signia and Rexton

 image of WSA headquarters with Widex and Signia flags flying